Efficient HDR Reconstruction from Real-World Raw Images: New Dataset Formation Pipeline

-Relative to sRGB images, HDR reconstruction from raw images offers several distinct advantages: it retains a more significant amount of original information and has higher bit depths, which is more beneficial for improving the dynamic range of the image; the Image Signal Processing (ISP) pipeline is more straightforward and less computational demands.
-These characteristics render raw HDR reconstruction a highly promising approach for deployment in edge devices.
-Considering these considerations, we create a raw HDR dataset featuring a collection of LDR-HDR data pairs, aptly named RealRaw-HDR.
+Compared to sRGB images, HDR reconstruction from raw images has the advantages of more original information, simpler ISP processing, and less computation, making it a promising paradigm to deploy in edge devices.
+To this end, we construct a new raw HDR dataset with SDR-HDR data pairs, named RealRaw-HDR.